1980s: Automobiles

 Chrysler introduced its new compact, front-wheel drive K-cars in 1981.
 Under the leadership of Lee Iacocca, the company turned a profit again the following year, and by 1983 paid off its government loans.
 A succession of models using this automobile platform followed.
 The most significant were the minivans in 1984.
 These proved a to be popular and they would dominate the van market for more than a decade.
 In 1987, Chrysler purchased the Italian makes of Lamborghini and Maserati.
 In the same year, Chrysler bought AMC from Renault laying to rest the last significant independent US automaker, but acquiring the hugely profitable Jeep line and continuing the Eagle brand until the late 1990s.

 The DMC DeLorean was the brainchild of John DeLorean, a flamboyant former GM executive.
 Production of the gull-winged sports car began in Northern Ireland in 1981.
 John DeLorean was arrested in October 1982 in a sting operation where he was attempting to sell cocaine to save his struggling company.
 He was acquitted of all charges in 1984, but too late for the DeLorean Motor Company, which closed down in 1983.
 The DeLorean gained renewed fame afterward as the time machine in the Back to the Future film trilogy.

+1983 Ford Fiesta XR2.
+A typical mid-1980s car.

 The imposition of corporate average fuel economy (CAFE) fuel-mileage standards in 1979 spelled the end of big-block engines, but performance cars and convertibles reemerged in the 1980s.
 Turbochargers were widely used to boost the performance of small cars, and technology from fuel injection began to take over from the widely used application of carburetors by the late 1980s.
 Front-wheel drive also became dominant.